-F4 Coed dorms Х
+F4 Coed dorms х

 F4 Men's dorms

 F4 Women's dorms

 F4 Apartments for married students

-F4 Apartments for single students Х
+F4 Apartments for single students х

-F4 Special housing for disabled students Х
+F4 Special housing for disabled students х

 F4 Special housing for international students

 F4 Fraternity/sorority housing

 F4 Cooperative housing

 F4 Theme housing

 F4 Wellness housing

-F4 Other housing options (specify): Х
+F4 Other housing options (specify): х

--Apartment-style housing is available for groups of single students who are 21 or older or are 20 with 58 or more credits.
+-Apartment-style housing is available for groups of single st udents

+A and a minimum and have in a subject to be the May stain Fac + :- fr

--Academic interest housing is available: High Mountain East is freshman scholars and High Mountain West houses upperclass students who maintain a 2.8 GPA or better.
+-Apartment-style housing is available for groups of single students who are 21 or older or are 20 with junior class status. -Academic interest housing is available: High Mountain East is freshman scholars and High Mountain West houses upperclass students who maintain a 3.0 GPA or better.